getodk/docs/src/xlsx-converter-using.rst

 The **calculates** worksheet is an optional worksheet.
 It consists of two columns:

   - :th:`calculation_name`: Each row of the **calculates** page represents a function that can be used elsewhere in the workbook by referencing the individual :th:`calculation_name`.
-  - :th"`calculation`: The calculation to be performed.
+  - :th:`calculation`: The calculation to be performed.

 .. note::